xeoron/frenamer/README.md

 changes will be made without making them, to search recursively through the file-system, ignore changing folder names, and even target files by file-extension.
 File renaming or dry run mode is designed for speed and care.

-The duplicate file handler is designed to be fast and scale for data centre usage using min of memory to find dupicate files.
+The duplicate file handler is designed to be fast and scale for data centre usage using the min of memory to find dupicates.
-It rules out a file as fast as possible by only comparing files with similar sizes >0, then via random sample lines throughout a file, and only as last resort compares 2 whole files storing a match in a hash.
+It does this by ruleing out files as fast as possible and only last resort compare whole file against each other.

-This is Perl based program that works best on *nix based systems, such as Linux, OpenBSD, and macOS,
-Note: It can run on Microsoft Windows, but is not fine-tuned for it.
+This is Perl based program that works best on *nix based systems, such as Linux, *BSD, and macOS.
+It can run on Microsoft Windows, but is not fine-tuned for it.

 to install
 =====